ouya/docs/unreal.md

 * Only after linking your Github account will you have access to the [UE4 Source](https://github.com/EpicGames/UnrealEngine).

-* Send an email to tgraupmann@ouya.tv to get access to the [UE4 Developer Team](https://github.com/orgs/ouya/teams/ue4-developers).
-In the email, please provide a link to your [Github account](https://github.com/tgraupmann) to grant access if you belong to the [EpicGames Organization](https://github.com/EpicGames).
+* After linking your Github account, you should have access to the [4.6-OUYA branch](https://github.com/tgraupmann/UnrealEngine/tree/4.6-OUYA) for the OUYA Fork of UE4.

 ### FAQ